codetony25/react-redux-starter-boilerplate/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request!
-6. It will be reviewed and appreciated! :smirk:
+6. It will be reviewed and appreciated! :smile:

 ## History

 Just put this all together for myself and what I believe are best practices and saves me time and maybe you can benefit off it too!
 I love using tools that would increase my productivity.
-I had also organized my webpack to what I believe is pretty organized and not repeating a lot of code like those other boilerplates.
+I had also structured my webpack to what I believe is pretty organized and not repeating a lot of code like those other boilerplates.
 My goal was to make webpack easy to understand as much as possible and hopefully I have done that.
-I will be constantly updating this project and will need your help!
-All ideas/suggestions are welcome!
+I will be constantly updating this project!
+All ideas/suggestions/pull requests are welcome!

 ## License